cyrozap/mediatek-lte-baseband-re/DSP/MD32/README.md

 to feed into the disassembler.

+## find_16bit_instructions.py

+This tool will search through the 16-bit instruction space of the MD32 to find and define decoding rules for each instruction.
+Like `find_instructions.py`, this script also uses [Z3][z3], but instead of using it to generate instructions, it uses Z3 to prove the correctness of the generated instruction-decoding rules.

 ## instruction_info.py

 This tool will print a nice summary of the instructions you've found with